Nigger (dog): Renaming

 Richard Todd, who played Gibson in the film, was interviewed on BBC Radio 4's Today programme in 2005 along with Jonathan Falconer, author of a book about the film, about the name of the dog and whether any remake of the film should retain the name.
 Todd, in a pre-recorded interview, said:

 In response to being asked whether the name should be censored in a remake, Falconer said:

 In response to being asked whether he thought people would accept this as historical accuracy, Falconer said:

 In the same interview, George Baker, who also acted in the film, in response to being asked whether any opinion had been expressed on the name at the time that the film was made, said:

 Peter Jackson, producer of a planned remake of the film, said in 2006 that "It is not our intention to offend people.
 But really you are in a no-win, damned-if-you-do-and-damned-if-you-don't scenario: If you change it, everyone's going to whinge and whine about political correctness.
 And if you don't change it, obviously you are offending a lot of people inadvertently. ...
 We haven't made any decisions about what we'll do."
 Stephen Fry, writer for the remake, was asked to provide several alternative names for the dog, and came up with several suggestions.
 Executive producer David Frost rejected them all, saying "Guy sometimes used to call his dog Nigsy, so I think that's what we will call it.
 Stephen has been coming up with other names, but this is the one I want."
 Jackson's assistant contradicted this a week later, however, saying "To stay true to the story, you can't just change [the name].
 We have not made any decisions yet.
 The script is still being written; and that decision will be made closer to the time."
 Later Fry said the dog would be renamed "Digger".

-In 2012, writer James Holland commented that controversy over the dog's name seems to have overshadowed other aspects of the raid.
+In 2012, historian and writer James Holland commented that controversy over the dog's name seems to have overshadowed other aspects of the raid.
 When he told people that he was planning to write a book on the raid, 9 out of 10 replied "What are you going to call the dog?"
 He found that the three characters connected with the raid that most people had heard of were Guy Gibson, Barnes Wallis, and Nigger.